-• PFRS 9, Financial Instruments (2014 or final version) In July 2014, the final version of PFRS 9, Financial Instruments, was issued.
+- PFRS 9, Financial Instruments (2014 or final version) - In July 2014, the final version of PFRS 9, Financial Instruments, was issued.
 PFRS 9 reflects all phases of the financial instruments project and replaces PAS 39, Financial Instruments: Recognition and Measurement, and all previous versions of PFRS 9.
 The standard introduces new requirements for classification and measurement, impairment, and hedge accounting.
 PFRS 9 is effective for annual periods beginning on or after January 1, 2018, with early application permitted.
 Retrospective application is required, but comparative information is not compulsory.
 Early application of previous versions of PFRS 9 is permitted if the date of initial application is before February 1, 2015.
-The Group is currently assessing the impact of this standard.
-The following new standard issued by the IASB has not yet been adopted by the FRSC:
+The Group is currently assessing the impact of this standard. - International Financial Reporting Standard (IFRS) 15 Revenue from Contracts with Customers

-• IFRS 15, Revenue from Contracts with Customers IFRS 15 was issued in May 2014 and establishes a new five-step model that will apply to revenue arising from contracts with customers.
-Under IFRS 15 revenue is recognised at an amount that reflects the consideration to which an entity expects to be entitled in exchange for transferring goods or services to a customer.
-The principles in IFRS 15 provide a more structured approach to measuring and recognising revenue.
+IFRS 15 was issued in May 2014 and establishes a new five-step model that will apply to revenue arising from contracts with customers.
+Under IFRS 15, revenue is recognized at an amount that reflects the consideration to which an entity expects to be entitled in exchange for transferring goods or services to a customer.
+The principles in IFRS 15 provide a more structured approach to measuring and recognizing revenue.
 The new revenue standard is applicable to all entities and will supersede all current revenue recognition requirements under IFRS.
-Either a full or modified retrospective application is required for annual periods beginning on or after 1 January 2017 with early adoption permitted.
+Either a full or modified retrospective application is required for annual periods beginning on or after January 1, 2018 with early adoption permitted.
 The Group is currently assessing the impact of IFRS 15 and plans to adopt the new standard on the required effective date once adopted locally.